elastic-ipfs/infrastructure/terraspace/README.md

     AWS_PROFILE=<profile> AWS_REGION=<region> TS_ENV=<environment> bundle exec terraspace all up
     terraspace all up

-These won't run with the `terraspace all up` command because aren't always required:
+These optional stacks won't run with the `terraspace all up` command:

 - bucket-to-indexer-lambda